apivideo/api.video-swift-player/Sources/ApiVideoPlayer/Documentation.docc/Getting Started.md

 folder.

 On the first run, you will have to set your video Id:

-1. Replace "YOUR_VIDEO_ID" by your video Id
+1. Replace "YOUR_VIDEO_ID" of the `PlayerViewController` by your video Id

 ## Documentation